Thursday, November 6, 2014

 Formed in December 1988, the association represents the residents of so-called unrecognized villages and their problems and works to promote support locally and internationally.

+The organization was established in May 1999 by planners and architects with the goal of strengthening the connection between human rights and spatial planning in Israel.
 As a professional organization, Bimkom strives to achieve the right to equality and social justice in matters of planning, development, and the allocation of land resources, and assists communities and minorities affected by social and economic disadvantage and by civil rights' discriminations to exercise their rights in this area.

 An Israeli not-for-profit organization that seeks to protect the fundamental rights of Palestinians living in the Occupied Territories by imposing human rights law as a limitation on the behavior of Israel's military.